brooksRoley/sigfig_casino/README.md

 -The house's maximum amount of money lost for an individual game will be a million units.
 -The code dealing with the input is in charge of validating that input.
 -Each user of the online Casino would have an account that would create a more robust player object and that interface would be able to call out game's add_player method from outside of this impementation.

+Challenge: Photos
+Create a webpage that displays a gallery of images, given a JSON array containing a list of image URLs.
+Here are the requirements:
+• Do not use any Javascript libraries or frameworks for your webpage.
+Javascript build tools are ok.
+• ES5 or above is preferred.
+• The basic layout should be a grid of pictures.
+• The images should be reorder-able by dragging and dropping.
+• Any other functionality is not expected.
+• The submitted code should be runnable and viewable.Add any instructions necessary to a README.md file.

+You are provided with a directory of sample pictures for convenience.